Imaging supermoir\'e relaxation in helical trilayer graphene

 \section{Abstract}

-In twisted van der Waals materials, local atomic relaxation can significantly alter the underlying electronic structure and properties.
-Characterizing the lattice reconstruction and the impact of strain is essential to better understand and harness the resulting emergent electronic states.
-Here, we use a scanning single-electron transistor to image spatial modulations in the electronic structure of helical trilayer graphene, demonstrating relaxation into a superstructure of large domains with uniform moiré periodicity.
-We further show that the supermoiré domain size is enhanced by strain and can even be altered in subsequent measurements of the same device, while nevertheless maintaining the same local electronic properties within each domain.
-Finally, we observe higher conductance at the boundaries between domains, consistent with the prediction that they host counter-propagating topological edge modes.
-Our work confirms that lattice relaxation can produce moiré-periodic order in twisted multilayers, demonstrates strain-engineering as a viable path for designing topological networks at the supermoiré scale, and paves the way to direct imaging of correlation-driven topological phases and boundary modes.
+In twisted van der Waals materials, local atomic relaxation can alter the underlying electronic structure.
+Characterizing lattice reconstruction and its susceptibility to strain is essential for understanding emergent electronic states, especially in multilayers where interference between moiré lattices yields larger supermoiré patterns whose energy is highly sensitive to local stacking.
+Here, we image spatial modulations in the electronic character of helical trilayer graphene which indicate relaxation into a superstructure of large domains with uniform moiré periodicity.
+We show that the supermoiré domain size is increased by strain and can be altered in the same device while preserving the local properties within each domain.
+Finally, we observe higher conductance at the domain boundaries, consistent with predictions that they host counter-propagating edge modes.
+Our work provides real-space visualization of moiré-periodic domains, reveals two independently tunable length scales, and demonstrates strain-engineering as a route toward designing correlated topological networks at the supermoiré scale.